-The NEHCA exists to promote the area as a great place to call home and to Connect People and Improve Community.
+The NEHCA exists to promote the area as a great place to call home by Connecting People to Improve Community.
 It also serves as a channel to partner with city hall on topics affecting our neighborhood; one way we do that is by participating the in city’s budget process.

-NEHCA services neighbors who live within a 3.6 square mile area of nearly 7,000 residents of widely diverse characteristics.
-We have a set of bylaws to establish credibility with the city, guide our growth, and to do banking.
+NEHCA services neighbors who live with in a 3.6 square mile area of nearly 7,000 residents of widely diverse characteristics.
+We have a set of bylaws and a service area to establish credibility with the city, guide our growth, and to do banking.

 These are a few special projects and/or issues NEHCA members initiated or resolved: